gbadev-org/tonc/content/bitmaps.md

 Now, note what I'm doing here: instead of treating VRAM as an array of 16-bit values which are appropriate for 16bpp colors, I'm using a 32-bit pointer and filling VRAM with a 32-bit variable containing two colors.
 When filling large chunks of memory, it makes no difference if I fill it in *N* 16-bit chunks, or ½*N* 32-bit chunks.
 However, because you only use half the number of iterations in the latter case, it's roughly twice as fast.
 In C, it's perfectly legal to do something like this (provided that strict aliasing is satisfied) and often actually useful.
 This is why it's important to know the principles of [data and memory](#sec-data).
 Also note that I'm using pointer arithmetic here instead of array indices.
 While the compiler generally make the conversion itself, doing it manually is still often a little faster.
 (When in doubt, read the assembly language that GCC generates.)

 While this method is already twice as fast as the ‘normal’ method, there are actually much faster methods as well.
-We will meet these later, when we stop using separate toolkit files and start using tonclib, the code library for tonc.
+We will meet these later, when we stop using separate toolkit files and start using libtonc, the code library for tonc.
 Tonclib contains the functions described above (only faster), as well as 8bpp variations of the `bmp16_` routines and interfaces for mode 4 and mode 5.

 Below you can find the main code for *m3_demo*, which uses the `m3_` functions to draw some items on the screen.
 Technically, it's bad form to use this many magic numbers, but for demonstration purposes it should be okay.
 The result can be seen in {@fig:m3-demo}.